How To Invest In Lithium Stocks

 Lithium is a lightweight metal (only third on the periodic table), and currently one of the most useful raw inputs for technology products on Earth.
 Recently, we’ve seen spikes in demand for the commodity because of the need for lithium-ion batteries.

 Manufacturers are using them for everything, from the construction of electric vehicles to portable power packs.
-S&P Global Market Intelligence estimates that supply for lithium carbonate equivalent will jump to 636,000 metric tons in 2022, up from 479,000 in 2021.
+Australian Resources & Investment estimates that supply for lithium carbonate equivalent will jump to 989,000 metric tons in 2023, a 3% increase compared to 2022 estimates.

 Currently, the largest demand is coming from the electric vehicle market.
 Tesla, Rivian, Lucid Motors and XPeng are all putting in vast orders for cells, pushing lithium production capacity to its limits.